zuzanna81/my_portfolio/README.md

 4. Run `middleman build`
 5. Check if the build folder appears within the project root folder
 6. Run `surge`
+7. Add your e-mail and password
-7. Update project path, add `build` at the end of the path
+8. Update project path, add `build` at the end of the path
-8. Use a random, pre-defined domain or choose your own
+9. Use a random, pre-defined domain or choose your own
-9. Check the domain
+10. Check the domain
+11. Next time you deploy you start from step 4

 **Resources**